-(1) The amount represents the target amount of each named executive officer's cash payments under our 2018 annual incentive program as established by the Board and described in "Compensation Discussion and Analysis" above.
-Actual payments made for fiscal 2018 are provided in the Summary Compensation Table.
+(1) The amount represents the target amount of each named executive officer's cash payments under our 2019 annual incentive program as established by the Board and described in "Compensation Discussion and Analysis" above.
+Actual payments made for fiscal 2019 are provided in the Summary Compensation Table.

-(2) The amount represents the maximum amount of each named executive officer's cash payments under our 2018 annual incentive program as established by the Board and described in "Compensation Discussion and Analysis" above.
-Actual payments made for fiscal 2018 are provided in the Summary Compensation Table.

-- (3) The amount represents the performance stock units granted under our 2014 Incentive Plan. - (4) The amounts represent the restricted stock units granted under our 2014 Incentive Plan. - (5) This column reflects the aggregate grant date fair value of equity awards granted in 2018 as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
+- (2) The amount represents the maximum amount of each named executive officer's cash payments under our 2019 annual incentive program as established by the Board and described in "Compensation Discussion and Analysis" above.
+Actual payments made for fiscal 2019 are provided in the Summary Compensation Table. - (3) The amount represents the PSUs granted under our 2014 Incentive Plan.
+50% of the PSUs would be earned upon achievement of the threshold level, 100% of the PSUs would be earned upon achievement of the target revenue and 150% of PSUs subject to the award would be earned upon achievement of the maximum target. - (4) The amounts represent the RSUs granted under our 2014 Incentive Plan. - (5) This column reflects the aggregate grant date fair value of equity awards granted in 2019 as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
 The assumptions used in calculating the grant date fair value of the stock and option awards reported in this column are set forth in the notes to our financial statements included in our Annual Report.